mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_02/instructions.md

 # Catching exceptions

-There is no doubt that `try-catch` blocks makes it easy to handle any exception in your Dart and Flutter projects.
-However, silently ignoring the exception that goes to `catch` block is considered one of the worse ways to handle errors.
+There is no doubt that `try-catch` blocks make it easy to handle any exception in your Dart and Flutter projects.
+However, silently ignoring the exception that goes to `catch` block is considered one of the worst ways to handle errors.

 Let's now see how you can use a `try-catch` block to handle your errors gracefully, notify your users gently, and report errors accordingly.